el-elliven/ProManager/README.md

 - Users must have internet

 ## Proposed Solution
-ProManager is solving the idea that teams can easily collaborate on a project and be able to track their own progress till completion.
+TaskItt is solving the idea that teams can easily collaborate on a project and be able to track their own progress till completion.
 The tech used enables collaborations even on mobile